-PREAMBLE is sent with least significant bit first on air.
+PREAMBLE is sent with least significant bit first on-air.
 The size of the PREAMBLE depends on the mode selected in the MODE register:

-The PREAMBLE is one byte for MODE = Ble_1Mbit as well as all Nordic proprietary operating modes (MODE = Nrf_1Mbit and MODE = Nrf_2Mbit), and PCNFO.PLEN has to be set accordingly.
-If the first bit of the ADDRESS is 0, the preamble will be set to 0xAA.
-Otherwise the PREAMBLE will be set to 0x55.
+• The PREAMBLE is one byte for MODE = Ble_1Mbit as well as all Nordic proprietary operating modes (MODE = Nrf_1Mbit and MODE = Nrf_2Mbit), and the PLEN field in the PCNFO register has to be set accordingly.
+If the first bit of the ADDRESS is 0 the preamble will be set to 0xAA otherwise the PREAMBLE will be set to 0x55.